yebekhe/SubConvertor/README.md

 * `name`: Only print the names of the converted proxies.
 * `full`: Get the full config of the converted proxies.
-* `proxy`: Just give the proxy converted to the desired format.
+* `proxies`: Just give the proxy converted to the desired format.

 For example, the following command will only print the names of the converted proxies: